Oscar Maurer

+Early life

 Oscar Maurer was born in New York City and moved with his family to San Francisco in 1886.
 His uncle, the lithographer Louis Maurer, encouraged him to take up photography as an important new artistic medium.
 The teenaged Oscar got a box camera, set up a darkroom in the basement, and was soon selling a line of San Francisco scenes to local art stores.
 He studied chemistry and physics at the University of California but didn’t pursue a scientific career.
 Between 1891 and 1898, he worked as a salesman for Bass-Hueter Paint Company.
 By 1897 he had become a member of the California Camera Club.

+Career

 In 1898 Maurer traveled to Mexico, where he made his photograph “The Storm,” exhibited at the Chicago Salon of 1900.
 In 1899 he exhibited a selection of his photographs at the California State Fair in Sacramento.
 He had an article on photography as art, "A Plea for Recognition," published in the new Camera Craft in 1900.
 That year he was elected to the board of directors of the California Camera Club, and he and William E. Dassonville opened a portrait studio in San Francisco.
 In early 1901 Maurer entered ten prints in the First San Francisco Photographic Salon, then traveled in Europe with Dassonville.
 Having returned in time for the Second Photographic Salon in 1902, Maurer entered “about twenty studies,” which the San Francisco Call reviewer considered “the best individual collection of photographs.”
 Also in 1902, Maurer’s work was presented in Charles H. Caffin’s article “The New Photography” in Munsey’s Magazine.
 He became a regular contributor to Sunset magazine.
 In 1903-04 he and Anne Brigman were the only California photographers listed as "Associates" of the prestigious Photo-Secession in New York.

+Marriage

 In 1903, Maurer married Margaret Robinson, one of the founders of the Hillside Club.
 Beginning in 1905 they lived at Weltevreden, the showcase Berkeley home of Margaret's mother, Mary Moody.
-Between 1906 and 1911 Maurer was an avid supporter of the Berkeley art colony and contribute to exhibitions at the Studio Building, Art Association and Hillside Club.
-He helped to organize the Berkeley Arts and Crafts Society.
-"Art salons" in his home and those hosted by his concert pianist brother, Frederick, were widely reported in the press.
+Between 1906 and 1911 Maurer was an avid supporter of the Berkeley art colony and contributed to exhibitions at the Studio Building, Art Association and Hillside Club.
+He helped organize the Berkeley Arts and Crafts Society "Art salons" in his home and those hosted by his concert pianist brother, Frederick, that were widely reported in the press.
 Maurer twice contributed to the Alameda County Exposition where in 1908 Brigman referred to his study of a Mexican Doorway as "majestic."
 Around 1914, Oscar and his wife left Berkeley for Del Mar, California and in 1916 they moved to Los Angeles.